ibm-cloud-docs/watsonxdata/mysql_conn.md

  | Create | Click Create to create the data source. |
  {: caption="Register data source" caption-side="bottom"}

+## Bring Your Own JAR (BYOJ) Process
+ {: #mysql_byoj}

+The following is the procedure to add your own JAR to the MySQL data source:
+1. Log in to the IBM® watsonx.data instance.
+2. From the navigation menu, go to the Configurations page and click the Driver manager tile.
+3. Click Add driver.
+4. Upload the MySQL JAR and specify the driver version.
+Currently, only one JAR(ngdbc-2.17.12.jar) is supported for MySQL dadata source.
+5. Click Add.
+Once the driver is successfully added, it undergoes a series of validation.
+If the validation is successful, it is set to 'inactive' status otherwise it is set to 'failed' status.
+6. Click the vertical ellipsis icon to assign or delete the driver.
+7. To assign the driver to an engine:
+   * Click Assign.
+   * Select one or more engines to assign the driver.
+Once assigned, the driver is set to 'active' status.
+8. To unassign a driver from an engine, users must first introduce another driver.
+9. Click Save and restart engine.
+10. In the Infrastructure manager, hover over the MySQL data source and click the Manage associations icon.
+11. Select the engine to modify the catalog's association with it.
+All in-flight queries on the modified engines are stopped.
+12. Click Save and restart engine.

+You can link the MySQL data source to the engine only when a driver is associated to that engine.
+Only one MySQL driver can be associated to an engine at a time.
+{: note}

+## Upgrade impact on MySQL catalogs (version 2.1.0)
+{: #mysql_upgrade}

+**What to expect after the upgrade to watsonx.data version 2.1.0:**

+When you upgrade to watsonx.data version 2.1.0, existing MySQL catalogs are disassociated with the engine.
+This means, you must reassociate the MySQL catalog with the engine.

+**Steps to reassociate MySQL catalog:**

+To reassociate the MySQL catalog with the engine, upload the mysql-connector-j:8.2.0 JAR file to the driver manager by following the BYOJ process.

 ## Limitations for SQL statements
 {: #connector_limitations}